History of research

 Accessing medicinal cannabis in Australia

-To find out whether medicinal cannabis is an appropriate treatment for you, the first step is to speak to your doctor or healthcare practitioner.
-If your doctor is willing to pursue this option, but is unsure about the process, your doctor (or you) can contact Cannatrek for more information.
+To find out whether medicinal cannabis is an appropriate treatment for you, the first step is to speak to your doctor or healthcare practitioner and refer them to the TGA.

 If you believe you may be eligible to access medicinal cannabis, but your doctor is not willing to investigate this option, you can contact Cannatrek and we can connect you with a doctor who has experience in prescribing medicinal cannabis.